Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 • Schedule G is filed with the IRS, while the CTA report is filed with FinCEN.

-Despite these differences, both Schedule G and the CTA are important tools for the IRS and FinCEN to combat money laundering, terrorist financing, and other financial crimes.
+Despite these differences, Schedule G and the CTA are important tools for the IRS and FinCEN to combat money laundering, terrorist financing, and other financial crimes.

 • Form 2553 requires disclosure of the ownership percentage of all shareholders, regardless of whether they own 20% or more of the corporation’s stock.